Salvage Procedure | Functional Limitation | Conversion to THA

 The medicolegal risk is HIGH for this procedure - document everything.

-- Implant availability: Cobra plates may not be stocked; order in advance
+- Implant availability: Cobra/arthrodesis plates and dual-mobility cups are not routinely stocked; confirm and order in advance

 Plan logistics in advance - this is not a routine procedure.